Sandy611/Jetson-fan-control/readme.txt

 Any changes in the script will be will be applied after the next reboot.
 You can run:
-$ sudo service automatic-fan restart to apply changes immediately.
+$ sudo service automagic-fan restart to apply changes immediately.

 If you suspect something went wrong, please check:
-$ sudo service automatic-fan status
+$ sudo service automagic-fan status